Startups in Europe: how many startups are there and what's the potential?

 Join Fe/male Switch startup game for women to build your startup!

-Learn more about Startup ecosystems, Digital Tools, Tech Knowledge, Skills for entrepreneurs and many more in our Startup School!
+Learn more about Startup ecosystems, Digital Tools, Tech Knowledge, Skills for entrepreneurs and a lot ore more in our Startup School!

 If you want to build your startup together with other female founders while learning and having fun, apply for the official launch of Fe/male Switch startup game!
 It's coming soon!